alekrutkowski/JAF2R/README.md

 For the compilation of PDFs, LaTeX distribution needs to be installed, e.g. MiKTeX (TexStudio app in the Commission).
 It may be necessary to set the Windows environment variable:
-Windows 10 start menu > "Edit environment variables for your account" > In the "Environment Variable" window, in the first list under "User variables for xxxxxxx" (xxxxxxx = yur user name) there should be a variable called "Path" -- if not available click "New..." otherwise click "Edit...".
+Windows 10 start menu > "Edit environment variables for your account" > In the "Environment Variable" window, in the first list under "User variables for xxxxxxx" (xxxxxxx = your user name) there should be a variable called "Path" -- if not available click "New..." otherwise click "Edit...".
 That environment variable should contain the value `C:\Program Files\MiKTeX\miktex\bin\x64`.